-Three counselors offer a variety of counseling and guidance services to students and families:
+Two counselors offer a variety of counseling and guidance services to students and families:

-- Jon Kimoto, Grades K-2 808-572-7253
+Jon Kimoto, Grades K-2

-- Ashley Canillo, Grades 3-5 808-572-3262
+Ashley Canillo, Grades 3-5

-- Zandra Jackson, CCC for Grades K-5 808-573-7006
+808-572-7253

+808-572-3262

 Technology Program

 Each Māhele Lalo haumāna is issued an iPad and may access the wireless internet anywhere on campus.
 They also have access to apps which provide practice in all the core and specialist subjects.
 In class, students utilize these applications to complete projects, presentations, and conduct research.
 All students have a school-based e-mail account and are expected to be responsible digital citizens and follow the KS System and Technology Acceptable Use guidelines found in this Handbook.